HughCook/risk-encryption/README.md

 # Risk Encryption

+## Disclaimer

+Not that I think this program will have wide enough use for this problem, but I do condone the use of this program for malicious purposes.

 ## Installing

 Run [cargo build --release] and a binary will be created that can only be executed when in the risk-encryption directory